-You will need a concussion specialist to asses you thoroughly since there are many different reasons why it could be happening to you.
+You will need a concussion practitioner to asses you thoroughly since there are many different reasons why it could be happening to you.
 The first would be a metabolic problem in your brain.

 When you have a metabolic problem it means that the mitochondria in your cells are not creating enough energy for you and since you have them everywhere you can have metabolic problems in different parts of your body.
 If you have metabolic problems happening in your cerebellum or on the top of your brain, that’s what would be creating your dizziness problems.
 It may even be that you injured your neck or got whiplash during your concussion and now have a vagal nerve problem.

 Have you ever had a shiver go down your back before?
 That’s your vagal nerve.
 It runs down the left side of your neck and has a role in our fight and flight, and the rest and digest state.
 When we’re in fight or flight for too long, we move into another state called faint or freeze.

 Imagine for a moment, that you’re a gazelle on the Serengeti, and a lion jumps out from behind some bushes.
 You would probably run, and as you do, your body will go into the fight or flight state.